NextJSTemplates/play-nextjs/README.md

-Play Next.js is a free and open-source SaaS starter kit and boilerplate, designed for startups, SaaS companies, apps, businesses, and more.
-With its premium design and comprehensive collection of essential UI components and pages, it provides everything you need to kickstart a feature-rich SaaS website.
+Play Next.js is a free and **Open-source SaaS starter kit and boilerplate, designed and built for SaaS startups**, apps, businesses, and more.
+With its premium design and essential collection of essential UI components and pages, it provides everything you need to kickstart a feature-rich SaaS website.

 ## SaaS Boilerplate and Starter Kit for Next.js 🚀
 Play Next.js SaaS Boilerplate and Starter Kit is a free, open-source solution ideal for startups, SaaS companies, and more.
 It offers essential UI components, authentication and database integration, and Stripe integration.
 Its superior design and functionality make it a go-to choice for launching a feature-rich SaaS website efficiently.

 ### All Essential Integrations - DB, Auth, Payment, MDX, and more ⚡
 Play Next.js SaaS Starter kit includes all the key integrations required to build a fully functional SaaS platform.